mesosphere/marathon/docs/docs/rest-api.md

 200 and 399, inclusive, and (2) its response is received within the `timeoutSeconds` period.

-If a task fails more than `maxConseutiveFailures` health checks consecutively, that task is killed causing Marathon to start more instances.
+If a task fails more than `maxConsecutiveFailures` health checks consecutively, that task is killed causing Marathon to start more instances.
 These restarts are modulated like any other failing app by `backoffSeconds`, `backoffFactor` and `maxLaunchDelaySeconds`.